Code-Institute-Submissions/Gym-Startup/README.md

 an error message on each field to show that the required attribute within my form is working as it should.
 I also made sure that it was filled out correctly to make sure the submit button open up a new tab with the code institute successful page.

+I have tested the website within the development tools using lighthouse.
+I managed to achieve good ratings across all sections with a lower score for SEO.
+I have adjusted the color slightly to improve an error it gave back regarding the white on green color contrast for the nav bar and footer.
+I re-ran the lighthouse after the change and have managed 90+ scores across all sections.

 ### Devices Tested

 * Samsung Galaxy S6 S7 S8 S9